mosquito/crew/README.rst

 ---------

 * Task queue
-* Load balancing CPU-bound HTTP
+* Load balancing for different CPU-bound HTTP handlers
 * ... other systems which involve RPC

 Installation